 Instructions, divided by cases, and useful contacts in case of necessity are available, in English, at this link:

-From 13/09, both SISSA staff (professors, researchers, research fellows and technical and administrative staff) and students will be able to access SISSA without a specific authorization, except for patients susceptible to COVID-19 infection, respecting the opening hours, after taking the required training activity and the filling in the return to work statement.
+Both SISSA staff (professors, researchers, research fellows and technical and administrative staff) and students will be able to access SISSA without a specific authorization, except for patients susceptible to COVID-19 infection, respecting the opening hours, after taking the required training activity and the filling in the return to work statement.
 You can carry out individual research activities, in small groups, in laboratories and technical-administrative.

 As soon as you access SISSA, you MUST register your presence online, using your SISSA account, here.